Karl Lagerfeld

 CABI

-Refurbishment of existing laboratory block and construction of a new administration/office building to provide a 3200sm specialist research facility.
+The refurbishment of an existing laboratory building and construction of a new administration and office facility to create a 3,200 sqm specialist research centre.

 Finchley Road

-The conversion of the upper parts of this building involved a change of use from educational and office uses to provide 9 new flats.
+The conversion of the upper floors of this building from educational and office use to provide nine new flats.

 King Street

-A refurbishment and conversion of two derelict upper floors on a high street to provide 4 new homes each with generously sized living rooms and including en-suite facilities to the master bedrooms.
+The refurbishment and conversion of two derelict upper floors on a high street to provide four new homes.

 Red Cross Museum

-The proposal includes the creation of a new enclosure at ground level which will provide direct public access to the collection.
+The proposal introduces a new public enclosure at ground level, providing direct access to the exhibition spaces.

-This would link to a subterranean level giving scope for educational facilities as well as controlled environments for exhibits.
+A subterranean level accommodates educational facilities and controlled environments for exhibits.